Gabor132/QuarantineSports/README.md

   c.
 Run getModels.bat</br>
   d.
 Check if the Demo.unity scene works</br>
   e.
 Export the unity project as a package</br>
-4. Import the OpenPose package into the project, only the following directories are necessare:
+4. Import the OpenPose package into the project, only the following directories are necessare:</br>
   a.
-StreamingAssets/*
+StreamingAssets/*</br>
   b.
-Examples/Scripts/ImageRenderer
+OpenPose/Examples/Scripts/ImageRenderer</br>
   c.
-Modules/Scripts/*
+OpenPose/Modules/Scripts/*</br>
   d.
-Plugins/*
+OpenPose/Plugins/*</br>
 5. TextMesh Pro should be automatically imported by Unity, it will ask you. (or not, I just changed everything to use the normal unity assets...)</br>
 6. Download NuGet .unitypackage from <a href="https://github.com/GlitchEnzo/NuGetForUnity/releases">Link</a> and import the package in the project
 7. Restart the Unity Editor